msharmasharma/H-and-M-clone/README.md

 Github

 # Functionalities
-Signup and Login
+Signup and Login (done with local-storage)
 Sort items by there price
 Filter items by there price range
 Add items into the cart
-update items price and weight according to their quantity applying coupan code masai30 procees to pay after entering the dropout details pay by debit card checkout
+update items price and weight according to their quantity procees to pay after entering the dropout details pay by debit card checkout

 # Website flow
-*Signup and Login
+*Visit Landing page
+*Visit products page
+*Can add products to cart
+*Can Checkout